xjseabrum/LING5448-OOAD/Project6/README.md

 # For Project 6:
-The PDF has the current progress of the project, located here: Project6/Project 6 Update.pdf
+### The PDF that has the current progress of project 6 is located here:
+Project6/Project 6 Update.pdf

-Code for the project was able to be found here: Project6/src .
+### Code for the project was able to be found here:
+Project6/src .
 To see the code for Project 6, see the history for this repo on December 7, which was the last date before the Project 7 code was pushed to this repo.